Today we will discuss 15 of our favorite flowering succulents, all of which are easy to grow!

 As their common name suggests, columnar cacti are hard to catch in bloom.
 But trust us on this one: it’s worth staying up (or setting up a camera) for.
 Their abundant white flowers open up after dark, making for a rather spectacular display that you won’t want to miss.
 Interestingly, some varieties of this species will even produce edible fruits if pollinated.

 The genus Cereus is a bit of a mess that contains many different varieties, but their care is quite similar.
-All are hardy and will do perfectly fine in normal succulent conditions, i.e., plenty of sun and good drainage.
+All are hardy and will do perfectly fine in normal succulent conditions, i.e., plenty of sunlight and good drainage.
 If you’re really looking for a spectacular specimen that draws all eyes to it even outside of flowering time, the spiraled Cereus Validus ‘Spiralis’ is a fantastic option.

 14. Moonstone plant (Pachyphytum oviferum)